 The mission of the Creighton University School of Medicine Internal Medicine Program-Phoenix is to train future generations of doctors who will lead the nation in providing outstanding hospital-based, ambulatory, and subspecialty care.
 Our program cultivates an environment of inquiry and collaboration where physicians at all stages of their careers can maximize their personal and professional growth in the challenging discipline of Internal Medicine.
 This is achieved via a rigorous program of clinical rotations, scholarly activity, didactic conferences, web-based learning modules, and a flexible, wide-ranged set of electives.
-Residents treat a wide variety of pathology and provide care to a diverse population of patients both at its primary site, St. Joseph’s Hospital, and at Valleywise Health Medical Center, an urban safety net hospital located less than 5 miles away.
+Residents treat a wide variety of pathology and provide care to a diverse population of patients both at its primary site, St. Joseph’s Hospital and Medical Center, and at Valleywise Health Medical Center, an urban safety net hospital located less than 5 miles away.
 Our residents boast one of the highest board pass rates in Arizona and are highly successful in obtaining desirable jobs and fellowships upon graduation.

 The Internal Medicine Residency Program is also known for its collegial, collaborative environment, where residents, students, faculty, and interprofessional team members work together to optimize patient care.
 In addition, the program is deeply committed to caring for underserved communities and vulnerable populations.
 Through rotations at the St. Vincent de Paul Clinic, community outreach such as the CATCH home visit program, and other activities, residents continue Creighton long tradition of compassionate care and community service.

 The mission of the Internal Medicine Residency Program at Creighton University School of Medicine Phoenix is to train compassionate and clinically outstanding physicians who:

 - provide the highest quality, evidence-based, patient-centered care;